karolisr/PhyloMill/phylomill-osx-setup-instructions.md

         cd ~
         git clone https://github.com/karolisr/krpy.git

         echo -e "\n# PhyloMill" | tee -a ~/.profile phylomill_bin_path=PATH=\"${HOME}/krpy/krpy/workflows:'${PATH}'\"
-        echo -e $phylomill_bin_path | tee -a ~/.profile echo -e "export PATH" | tee -a ~/.profile phylomill_python_path=PYTHONPATH=\"${HOME}/krpy:'${PYTHONPATH}'\"
+        echo -e $phylomill_bin_path | tee -a ~/.profile echo -e "export PATH" | tee -a ~/.profile

+        phylomill_python_path=PYTHONPATH=\"${HOME}/krpy:'${PYTHONPATH}'\"
         echo -e $phylomill_python_path | tee -a ~/.profile echo -e "export PYTHONPATH" | tee -a ~/.profile

+    Restart the Terminal app and you are done.

     To update PhyloMill at any point you can type this in the Terminal app: